 I am a Japanese and Swiss-German Mennonite (heritage and upbringing) researcher, educator, and mediator with experience in Indigenous health and wellness, critical public health, mental health and addictions, community-based and decolonizing research methods and methodologies, and knowledge mobilization.

 Prior to starting at Laurier, I held a CIHR postdoctoral fellowship at Well Living House, St. Michael’s Hospital, and postdoctoral position at the Centre for Addiction and Mental Health (CAMH).
-Since 2018, I have been a project scientist at CAMH on projects with First Nation communities in Ontario and Labrador.
+Since 2018, I was a project scientist at CAMH on projects with First Nation communities in Ontario and Labrador.
 I received a PhD in Medicine (Community Health and Humanities) from Memorial University, MEd (Curriculum, Teaching, and Learning) from Memorial University, BEd from Queen’s University, and BA from Wilfrid Laurier University.

-My research projects and interests lie in the area of Indigenous health and wellness, community and culturally-defined indicators of wellness, knowledge translation principles and practices in community-based research, mental health and addiction, critical public health, and decolonizing research methodologies.
+My research projects and interests lie in the area of Indigenous health and wellness, community and culturally-defined indicators of wellness, knowledge mobilization principles and practices in community-based research, mental health and addiction, critical public health, and decolonizing research methodologies.